-Major medical services are located in Hamilton at Daly Hospital and in Missoula at Saint Patrick & Community Hospitals.
+Extended care, specialty care, and major medical services are located in Hamilton at Marcus Daly Hospital and in Missoula at Providence & Community Hospitals.
 These facilities have a 24-hour emergency room, inpatient and outpatient care and surgery and obstetrics departments.
-St. Patrick also has a cancer treatment center.
+Providence Hospital also provides a center for cancer treatment.

-These services are adequate to address most long-term care needs of Darby, but the primary response for emergencies and short-term care comes from Marcus Daly Memorial Hospital located in Hamilton.
+These services are adequate to address most long-term care needs of Darby, but the primary response for emergencies comes from Bitterroot Health located in Hamilton.